Home | Dubai forum | Print

 Teachers and Teaching in Dubai, UAE

-See the teaching jobs in Dubai page for important information about teaching job scams, and how to apply for a teaching job in Abu Dhabi, Dubai, Sharjah, and other emirates in the UAE.
+See also Teaching jobs in Dubai for information about how to apply for a teaching job in Abu Dhabi, Dubai, Sharjah, and other emirates in the UAE.
+Also information about fake teaching jobs and scams to watch out for.

-There are some schools which are less pleasant though.
+The Cons: There are some schools which are less pleasant though.
 Long hours for little reward (although the students usually appreciate the teachers' efforts) and seemingly endless difficulties with administrative procedures - visas, housing, etc. Some schools will have discipline problems that are difficult to deal with - students threatening teachers with getting them sacked for example (if management supports the students, it becomes awkward).
-The UAE schools information pages have a rating system where you can view what other teachers think of a school, and add your own vote.

 Most schools are somewhere between the two extremes.
 Read any contracts carefully, get everything down in writing, don't expect any favors once you've signed up, don't rock the boat once you get here and you should be fine.
 Just like any job - read the jobs in Dubai page for a bit more detail.
 If you were promised something but did not get it in writing, don't expect it to materialise.

-Management in UAE schools seems to be particularly irksome compared to elsewhere.
-Almost as if the administrative offices are a graveyard for has-been heads and principals the rest of the world doesn't want.
-Try and stay out of their way and don't annoy any of the high-wasta (influential) students.
+More Cons: UAE school management varies considerably from top class heads and principals to those who you wonder if they have ever set foot in a classrom.
+In general try and stay out of their way and don't annoy any of the high-wasta (influential) students.
 Incompetent bosses are also quite often lazy so if their radar does latch on to you, the Sir Humphrey strategy can be quite effective: say Yes, Minister (with enthusiasm - you should at least appear genuine) to any request and then ignore it.
 With any luck they'll be fired by the owners before your own tardiness gets found out.
 This strategy won't work so easily in the non-profit schools since heads usually seem to last longer, and they have more of a clue in the first place anyway.

-Like anywhere, office politics can be a blessing or a curse depending on how you adapt to it.
+More Cons: Like anywhere, office politics can be a blessing or a curse depending on how you adapt to it.
 Ignoring it is not usually a good idea though.
-Remember when whining about the management in the staffroom, that every efficient manager will have a plant in there somewhere - it won't be the grumpy Father Ted in the corner, it's more likely to be the one who's your new best friend ever within 5 minutes of you arriving for the first time in the UAE.
+Remember when whining about the management in the staffroom, that every efficient manager will have a plant in there somewhere, and it won't be the grumpy Father Ted in the corner, it's more likely to be the one who's your new best friend ever within 5 minutes of you arriving for the first time in the UAE.

 Teacher training in Dubai and the UAE